 Distribution of 5G device ecosystem as of December 2019

-In detail, most of the devices launched in 2019 have been based on Qualcomm Snapdragon 855 along with an X50 modem but in 2020, most devices will be based on second generation 5G baseband and heated competition with first devices powered by Mediatek 5G solutions.
-While initial 5G devices often had either sub 6 GHz, either mm-wave RF system, 2020 should also see first mmWave+sub6 GHz devices.
+In detail most of the devices launched in 2019 have been based on Qualcomm Snapdragon 855 along an X50 modem but in 2020, most devices will be based on second generation 5G baseband and heated competition with first devices powered by Mediatek 5G solutions.
+While initial 5G devices often had either sub-6 GHz, or mm-wave RF system, year 2020 should also see first mm-wave + sub-6 GHz devices.
 The reason for not including support for both frequencies is to be found in the different geographical/market choices regarding frequency bands for deployment, but also in the cost that those additional frequency bands incur.
-At this stage, the RF and antennas add a significant toll to the total Bill of Material (BOM) of 5G devices without even talking of power consumption, the time has not yet come for worldwide 5G devices supporting all the 5G frequency bands.
+At this stage, the RF and antennas add a significant toll to the total Bill of Material (BOM) of 5G devices without even talking of power consumption, time has not yet come for worldwide 5G devices supporting all the 5G frequency bands.
 One important aspect, though, is that 5G devices that will be released in 2020 will support sub 6GHz FDD and not just TDD.
 While TDD mode is important for mid and high frequency bands, FDD is key for lower frequency bands (those frequency bands used for 2G, 3G and 4G).
 While those bands will support more limited throughput, they will be key for 5G roaming, as operator will be vying for expanded coverage and 5G SA deployments.

-Tomorrow, as lower-tier 5G solutions are released on the market thanks to a wider 5G baseband/SoC portfolio, the premium price for 5G device should decrease.
+Tomorrow, as lower-tier 5G solutions are released on the market thanks to a wider 5G baseband/SoC portfolio, the premium for 5G devices should decrease.
 This decrease of price will come principally at this stage of cost optimizations and “reduced” 5G performance as compared to high-end 5G solutions as exemplified by the difference between the Snapdragon 765 and the x55 modem that is found in the snapdragon 865.
 The 5G performance of the Snapdragon 765 is still far better than the best 4G possible performance, topping at a theoretical downlink throughput of 3.2 Gbps but is still below the 7.5 Gbps that the x55 is capable of.
 Of course, this differentiation doesn’t really matter when the capabilities of the network do not even match this level of throughput.

 “5G ready” smartphones are going to be marketed